darrenfishell/big-party/_portfolio/item1-the-venue.md

 ---
 Our ceremony _and_ reception will be at The Public Works in Portland's Bayside neighborhood.

-{:.list-inline}
-- Address: 52 Alder St., Portland, ME 04101 [Google Maps link](https://g.page/thepublicworksmaine?share)
+* Address: 52 Alder St., Portland, ME 04101 [Google Maps link](https://g.page/thepublicworksmaine?share)
-- Arrive:
+* Arrive: